niebert/imgmap/README.md

 The Online Image Editor runs in your browser and the images are not uploaded to any server.
 You can download the repository.

+## Comments
+* Close Polygon with SHIFT-Click for last point of polygon.
+Other points.
+* Standard output image map is "Wiki Imagemap"

 ## Purpose of the Fork
 The fork is based on the ImageMap-Library by Adam Maschek.